-The Company has filed its Zakat and Income Tax returns with the Zakat, Tax and Custom Authority ("ZATCA") up to 2022.
+The Company has filed its Zakat and Income Tax returns with the Zakat, Tax and Custom Authority ("ZATCA") up to to the year ended December 31, 2022.
 The Company has finalised its zakat and tax status with the ZATCA for all years up to 31 December 2015.

-During 2021, the ZATCA issued assessments of zakat and income tax for the years 2016 through 2018 with additional liability amounting to Saudi Riyals 21.7 million.
-The Company has filed an appeal with the General Secretariat of Tax Committees ("GSTC") against the ZATCA's assessments.
-The review and decision of the GSTC is awaited.
+During 2021, the ZATCA issued assessments of zakat and income tax for the years 2016 through 2018 with additional liability amounting to SR 21.7 million.
+The Company filed an appeal with the Tax Violations and Dispute Resolution Committee "TVDRC" against the ZATCA's assessments.
+The case was heard by the Committee and issued its ruling thereby upholding the ZATCA's position.
+The Company filed an appeal against the TVDRC decision with the Tax Violations and Dispute Appellate Committee "TVDAC".
+The case is under TVDAC's review.

-The ZATCA has issued assessments for zakat and income tax for the years 2019 and 2020 with additional liability amounting to Saudi Riyals 5.6 million.
-The Company has filed an objection with the ZATCA in relation to these assessments.
-The review and decision of the ZATCA is awaited.
+The ZATCA has issued assessments for zakat and income tax for the years 2019 and 2020 with additional liability amounting to SR 5.6 million.
+The Company received a revised assessment with additional Zakat liability of SR 5.2 million.
+Further, the Company has filed an appeal with TVDRC.
+The TVDRC issued its decision upholding the ZATCA's position.
+The Company filed an appeal against the TVDRC decision with TVDAC.
+The case is under TVDAC's review.
+The management is confident that the outcome of above case has been in favor of the Company.